 Assessment is used carefully and appropriately so that misconceptions are identified and addressed and each subject has structures in place to ensure knowledge is securely learned, for example there is a specific and deliberate focus on retrieval practice.
 A core principle is that there is no denial of knowledge for any student and that ambition and challenge is reflected regardless of prior attainment.

-We ensure excellent curriculum progression, with the majority of subjects running through the curriculum on offer all the way from 11 to 18.
+We ensure excellent curriculum progression, with the majority of subjects on offer all the way from 11 to 18.

 The wider curriculum

-The wider curriculum is equally carefully sequenced and structured to ensure young people have the character and skills they need to be successful, well-rounded citizens who make a positive contribution to society.
+The wider curriculum is similarly carefully sequenced and structured to ensure young people have the character and skills they need to be successful, well-rounded citizens who make a positive contribution to society.

 Personal Development and Citizenship

-We recognise the importance of these subjects and as such they are taught through discrete, timetabled lessons in Years 7-10 and through Student Guidance Time and assemblies in Year 11.
+We recognise the importance of these subjects and as such they are taught through discrete, timetabled lessons all the way through Years 7-11.

 Student Guidance Time

 Students benefit from extended student guidance time throughout their time at Didcot Girls’ School.
-From 8.45am-9.15am, students in years 7-10 complete a planned programme of ethos activities, guided reading of a challenging text, study skills, discussion work and assemblies all of which link to our core school values of respect, inclusivity and high expectations.
+From 8.45am-9.15am, students in Years 7-10 complete a planned programme of ethos activities, extra-curricular Music, guided reading of challenging texts, study skills, discussion work and assemblies all of which link to our core school values of respect, inclusivity and high expectations.
 This time is also used to facilitate access for all students to enrichment activities such as the school orchestra and Young Voices.